-- Among the components of cardiovascular health from 2015 to 2016 and 2017 to 2018 in US youth 12 to 19 years of age: - NH Asian youth had the highest percent meeting the ideal smoking metric. - NH Asian youth had the highest percent meeting the ideal body mass index metric. - NH White youth had the highest percent meeting the ideal PA metric. - No youth racial group met the ideal Healthy Diet Score metric. - Mexican American youth had the highest percent meeting the ideal total cholesterol metric. - o NH White youth had the highest percent meeting the ideal BP metric. - NH Black youth had the highest percent meeting the ideal diabetes metric. - Among the components of cardiovascular health from 2015 to 2016 and 2017 to 2018 in US adults 20 years of age and older: - NH Asian adults had the highest percent meeting the ideal smoking metric. - NH Asian adults had the highest percent meeting the ideal body mass index metric. - NH White adults had the highest percent meeting the ideal PA metric. - NH Asian adults had the highest percent meeting the ideal Healthy Diet Score metric. - NH Black adults had the highest percent meeting the ideal total cholesterol metric. - NH Asian adults had the highest percent meeting the ideal BP metric.
+- Among the components of cardiovascular health from 2017 to 2018 in US youth 12 to 19 years of age: - Non-Hispanic (NH) Asian and NH Black youth had the highest percent meeting the ideal smoking metric. - o NH Asian youth had the highest percent meeting the ideal body mass index metric. - Mexican American youth had the highest percent meeting the ideal physical activity (PA) metric. - o No youth race group met the ideal Healthy Diet Score metric. - NH White youth had the highest percent meeting the ideal total cholesterol metric. - o NH White youth had the highest percent meeting the ideal BP metric. - o NH White youth had the highest percent meeting the ideal diabetes metric.